lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-redis-template.md

 In particular, the following linked templates will be used for this deployment:

 - **shared-resource.json**: contains the definition of all resources that will be shared across the deployment.
-Examples are Storage accounts used to store a VM’s OS disks, virtual networks, and availability sets.
+Examples are Storage accounts used to store a VM's OS disks, virtual networks, and availability sets.
-- **jumpbox-resources.json**: deploys the “jump box” VM and all related resources, such as network interface, public IP address, and the input endpoint used to SSH into the environment.
+- **jumpbox-resources.json**: deploys the "jump box" VM and all related resources, such as network interface, public IP address, and the input endpoint used to SSH into the environment.
 - **node-resources.json**: deploys all Redis Cluster node VMs and connected resources (network adapters, private IPs, etc.).
 This template also deploys VM extensions (custom scripts for Linux) and invokes a bash script to physically install and set up Redis on each node.
 The script to invoke is passed to this template in the `machineSettings` parameter of the `commandToExecute` property.
 All but one of the Redis Cluster nodes can be deployed and scripted in parallel.
 One node needs to be saved until the end because the Redis Cluster setup can be run on only one node, and it must be done after all of the nodes are running the Redis server.
 This is why the script to execute is passed to this template; the last node needs to run a slightly different script that will not only install the Redis server, but also set up the Redis cluster.

-Let’s drill down into *how* this last template, node-resources.json, is used, as it is one of the most interesting from a template development perspective.
+Let's drill down into *how* this last template, node-resources.json, is used, as it is one of the most interesting from a template development perspective.
 One important concept to highlight is how a single template file can deploy multiple copies of a single resource type, and for each instance, it can set unique values for required settings.
 This concept is known as **resource looping**.

 When node-resources.json is invoked from within the main azuredeploy.json file, it is invoked from inside a resource that uses the `copy` element to create a loop of sorts.
-A resource that uses the `copy` element will “copy” itself for the number of times specified in the `count` parameter of the `copy` element.
+A resource that uses the `copy` element will "copy" itself for the number of times specified in the `count` parameter of the `copy` element.
 For all settings where it is necessary to specify unique values between different instances of the deployed resource, the **copyindex()** function can be used to obtain a numeric value indicating the current index in that particular resource loop creation.
 In the following fragment from azuredeploy.json, you can see this concept applied to multiple VMs being created for the Redis Cluster nodes:

 ```json
 {